logithaadithya-s/APPLE/README.md

    ```
    Or use Live Server in VS Code for the best experience.

-## 📸 Screenshots
+Screenshots
+Include a screenshot of your project here to showcase the design.

-## ✨ Future Enhancements
+Future Enhancements
 - Improve responsiveness for all screen sizes
 - Add more interactive elements
 - Optimize performance and SEO

-## 🤝 Contributing
+Contributing
-Contributions are welcome!
+Contributions are welcome.
 Feel free to fork the repo and submit a pull request.

-## 📜 License
+License
 This project is for educational purposes only and does not claim any rights over Apple’s design or assets.

 ---
-Made with ❤️ by Logith aadithya S
+Created by Logith Aadithya S